sofa-framework/doc/components/gui/mouseinteractor.md

 <!-- generate_doc -->
 # MouseInteractor

-Perform tasks related to the interaction with the mouse Perform tasks related to the interaction with the mouse and rigid objects
+Perform tasks related to the interaction with the mouse.
+Perform tasks related to the interaction with the mouse and rigid objects